 Most of the midweek sessions should be completed on an indoor trainer as you will be more able to safely focus on achieving the high intensities required.
 However, for some of the sprint focussed sessions, you might want to try and find a suitable quiet stretch of road so that you can get used to how the bike handles during a sprint effort.

 Accurate pacing and monitoring of intensity is essential to both racing and training.
-If you have been following the advanced/intermediate plan, you will already be familiar with using either heart rate, power or a combination of them both.
+If you have been following the Pre-season plan, you will already be familiar with using either heart rate, power or a combination of them both.
 A power meter does represent a significant investment but, as long as you take the time to learn how to use it and interpret the data it provides, it can be invaluable.
 For higher level efforts especially, where heart rate lag can be an issue, a power meter ensures that right from the first pedal stroke you are riding at the correct intensity.

 How flexible is the day to day structure?